Deb Babcock's gardening column appears Mondays in Steamboat Today.

 Find more gardening columns here.

-When the Mayflower landed at Plymouth Rock on the day after Christmas in 1620, one of the plants that pilgrims certainly were happy to see was American holly (Ilex opaca), which no doubt reminded them of the popular holiday plant from home.
+When the Mayflower landed at Plymouth Rock in 1620, the day after Christmas, one of the plants the pilgrims certainly were happy to see was American holly, Ilex opaca, which no doubt reminded them of the popular holiday plant from home.

-American holly is a plant native to the East Coast, but now can be found in every state.
-It is a USDA Zones 5 to 9 plant, meaning it won’t grow well in our Zone 4 environment.
-There are more than 400 species of holly ranging from dwarf shrubs to tall trees.
+American holly is native to the East Coast, but it now can be found in every state.
+It is a USDA Zone 5-9 plant, meaning it won't grow well in our Zone 4 environment.
+There are more than 400 species of holly, ranging from dwarf shrubs to tall trees.
 Most are evergreen, though a few holly plants are deciduous.
 The holly that most of us think of as Christmas holly has shiny, deep green leaves with prickly spines and bright, red berries.

-Holly is slow growing and can live 100 years or longer.
+Holly is a slow-growing plant, and it can live 100 years or longer.
 It grows as high as 30 feet with a spread as wide as 15 feet.
-It is a dioecious plant, meaning that a male plant must be located within 30 to 40 feet of a female plant in order to foster fruit production.
+It is a dioecious plant, meaning that a male plant must be within 30 feet to 40 feet of a female plant in order to foster fruit production.
 It takes one male to pollinate three to eight female plants.

 Although some herbalists use the leaves and twigs of the holly plant for medicinal purposes - fever, coughs, etc. - the berries are not edible to humans and could induce vomiting if swallowed.
 Needless to say, this is a plant that should be kept out of reach of your little ones.

 If you purchase holly branches for use in your holiday decorations, slit the cut ends and place in a tub of tepid water for a few hours before placing them in your vase.
 Be sure to spray an anti-transpirant such as Wilt-pruf to extend the life of the branches if your plan is to deck the halls with boughs or drape them across your fireplace mantel, stairway or doorway support.